moveit/moveit.ros.org/documentation/plugins/index.markdown

 ### Concrete Implementation

-An examplary implementation of this interface is the [joint_trajectory_controller_plugin.cpp](https://github.com/moveit/moveit/blob/master/moveit_plugins/moveit_ros_control_interface/src/joint_trajectory_controller_plugin.cpp).
+An exemplary implementation of this interface is the [joint_trajectory_controller_plugin.cpp](https://github.com/moveit/moveit/blob/master/moveit_plugins/moveit_ros_control_interface/src/joint_trajectory_controller_plugin.cpp).
 This is also currently the only implementation available.

 ***